Bálint Hóman: Political career

-Hóman rose as part of the increasingly pro-German orientation of Hungarian politics in the 1930s.
-He served as Minister of Religion and Education in the cabinet of Gyula Gömbös and Kálmán Darányi.
-After a one-year gap he was again appointed a minister.
 He was the deputy chairman of the Party of National Unity beginning in 1938.
+In the government, he was a vocal proponent of anti-Jewish actions, and sponsored a law to revoke the status of Hungarian Jewish groups.
+In 1938-1939, Hóman constantly fought with the Interior Minister Ferenc Keresztes-Fischer over how to apply the First Jewish Law of 1938 to the Hungarian film industry.
+Hóman wanted to exclude all Jews from the film industry while Keresztes-Fischer argued for exemptions, stating without Jewish businessmen, producers, script-writers, director and actors, the Hungarian film industry would collapse.
+Keresztes-Fischer mostly won the dispute, and secured the exemptions he wanted.
+Followoing the bombing of Kassa, Hóman along with the Defense Minister Károly Bartha and the Finance Minister Lajos Reményi-Schneller were the three ministers who called most strongly for the prime minister László Bárdossy to declare war on the Soviet Union.
+The principle argument that Bartha, Hóman and Reményi-Schneller all made for declaring war were less concerned about the actual bombing, but rather that Romania under Ion Antonescu had joined Operation Barbarossa, and that if Hungary did not join Operatiojn Barbarossa, then Adolf Hitler would favor the Romanian claims to Transylvania over the Hungarian claims.

-In the government, he was a vocal proponent of anti-Jewish actions, and sponsored a law to revoke the status of Hungarian Jewish groups."He remained opposed to national socialism and did not take an oath of allegiance to Arrow Cross leader Ferenc Szálasi despite his anti-Semitic views.
+"He remained opposed to national socialism and did not take an oath of allegiance to Arrow Cross leader Ferenc Szálasi despite his anti-Semitic views.
 He is also reported to have personally intervened to save a number of Jewish intellectuals and artists from deportation in the spring and summer of 1944."He opposed the peace negotiations of 1943 with the western allies that would have removed Hungary from the Axis alliance.
 He chose to remain in the legislature after the German occupation (March 1944) and the coup d'état of the Arrow Cross Party (October 1944).
 During the brief period of German rule and that of their allies in the Arrow Cross, Hóman co-signed a document with other legislators that called for the expulsion of Hungary's Jews; over a half million were quickly sent to Nazi death camps, including Auschwitz, where most perished.
 When the Red Army crossed the Hungarian border in December 1944, he fled to Transdanubia along with Arrow Cross Party members (including party leader Ferenc Szálasi).
 Later he escaped to Germany, but the American troops captured him.